NyalephTheCat/REPR/README.md

 Using `#define`, we take advantage of the preproccessor to compile different variants.

 The values in the `defines` dictionnary will basically be preprended too your shader before compiling it.

+# What I have done

+I did the entire TP up to Specular IBL but have some issues with previous steps stopping me from completing specular ibl completely.
+I think the only thing missing there is the fetching at the proper place on the texture